memob0x/scroll-padlock/README.md

 ![with scrollbar gap compensation](/assets/with-scrollbar-gap-compensation.gif?raw=true)

 The library exports a `setStyle` function that appends CSS styles targeting the default `.scroll-padlock` selector.
-It uses the page's [scrolling element](https://developer.mozilla.org/en-US/docs/Web/API/document/scrollingElement) and the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object to retrieve values, which are then assigned to CSS variables for use as preferred.
+By default, it uses the page's [scrolling element](https://developer.mozilla.org/en-US/docs/Web/API/document/scrollingElement) and the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object to retrieve values, which are then assigned to CSS variables for use as preferred.

 ## Examples

-The HTML files in the "e2e" folder of the project can be used as demos to showcase how the library can be integrated with different approaches in various applications.
+The HTML files in the "e2e" folder serve as demos, showcasing how the library can be integrated with different approaches across various applications.

 ## Usage